 A semi-rigid penile prosthesis (SRPP) is the simplest type of penile prosthesis.
-This device takes the form of a malleable, bendable rod.
+This penile prosthesis implant takes the form of a malleable, bendable rod.
 Two of the rods are placed into the penis at the time of surgery.
-The devices are simple and are have proven ability to produce a rigid erection during intercourse.
+The devices are simple and have a proven ability to produce a rigid erection during intercourse.
 The risk of infection and significant bleeding are low.

 Inflatable Penile Prosthesis

-The inflatable penile prosthesis (IPP) is the most commonly used device at Urology Centers of Alabama.
-The three piece IPP has two inflatable cylinders that are placed into the penis, a pump that is shaped much like the end of your thumb is placed into the scrotum and a reservoir that holds sterile saline is placed into the abdomen.
+The Boston Scientific AMS 700 and the Coloplast Titan, both inflatable penile prosthesis (IPP), are the most commonly used devices at Urology Centers of Alabama.
+The AMS 700 and Titan are both a three piece IPP and have two inflatable cylinders that are placed into the penis, a pump that is shaped much like the end of your thumb is placed into the scrotum and a reservoir that holds sterile saline is placed into the abdomen.
 All three of these components are placed through a single incision that is either in the scrotum or just above the base of the penis.
 The incisions are about 2-3 inches in length and are sutured using stitches that will dissolve on their own.